modulartable/modulartable/README.md

 - 👋 Hi, I’m @modulartable
-- 👀 I’m interested in ... learning new skills and meeting new friends along the wayA!
+- 👀 I’m interested in ... learning new skills and meeting new friends along the way!
 - 🌱 I’m currently learning ...JavaScript, React, and Vue for now.
 - 💞️ I’m looking to collaborate on ... anything and everything!
 - 📫 How to reach me ... goodtalkjm@gmail.com